wgoulet/TLSTelemetryServer/README.md

 Installation
 ------------

+Pre-requisites:
+The Oracle JRE must be installed and configured as the JRE for use by Tomcat.
+The standard OpenJDK packages don't include an implementation of the java.security.cert package which is needed to parse certificate data.

+Download the JRE from http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html.
+The server has been tested with JRE 7u71 x64.

 TLSTelemetryServer
 - Deploy the TLSTelemetryServer.war file to a Tomcat7 or greater application server.
+- (For standard Ubuntu tomcat7 package) Edit /etc/default/tomcat7 to change JAVA_HOME to point to the Oracle JRE installation directory.
 - Install PostgreSQL 9.3 or greater.
 Create a user account for use by the application and a database 'tlstsdb'.
 - Update the persistence.xml file to point to the PostgreSQL instance created above and set the DB credentials.

 TLSTelemetryServer Client Tomcat modifications
+- Create the logfile used by the telemetry file (hardcoded path for now) touch /home/wgoulet/tlog
 - Download the Tomcat 8 server source code from http://svn.apache.org/repos/asf/tomcat/tc8.0.x/trunk/
 - Patch the ./java/org/apache/tomcat/util/net/SecureNioChannel.java with the patchfile from the wgoulet/TLSTelemetryServer/SecureNioChannel.patch
 - Build the Tomcat server per standard build instructions.
+- Create a setenv.sh file in the Tomcat bin directory and add a JAVA_HOME entry that points to the Oracle JRE installation directory.
 - Deploy modified Tomcat server on target system and deploy any web applications as desired.
 - Configure the TLS listener in the Tomcat server.xml file